Budget App

 Figma

-Tobii device induces strain due to small focus targets and reliance on fine motor control; additionally, both Tobiii and plexiglass board are unwieldy, limiting options for eye-based communication in most environments.
+Problem: Tobii device and plexiglass board cause eye strain due to small focus targets and reliance on fine motor control.
+They are unwieldy, block her face, and limit options for eye-based communication in most environments.

 Animated preview of creating a budget in three taps on the desktop site